LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 #### 1. **Examples**: Create example function calls and return values.

+If today is Thursday (day 5) and today is the third day of the year, what day will it be on the fourth day of the year?
+We expect it to be Friday, day 6.

 ```python
 >>> get_birthday_weekday(5, 3, 4)
 6
 ```

+With the first two arguments the same (Thurday on the third day of the year), but the birthday is on the 116th day of the year.
+Let's look at a calendar: day number 116 would be ...

+...
+April 26th, which would also be a Friday (day 6).

 ```python
 >>> get_birthday_weekday(5, 3, 116)
 6
 ```
+What if, instead, we start at day 116, Friday, April 26 and the birthday we want is the 3rd day of the year?
+That gives us Thursday, day 5, following the first example in reverse.

 ```python
 >>> get_birthday_weekday(6, 116, 3)